divyanshi555/Skin_disease/README.md

 ## ⚠ Note

 This prototype is only for demonstration and research purposes.
 It is *not a substitute for medical diagnosis*.

+🩺 Supported Conditions: Currently, the model is trained to classify only three categories:

+*Acne*

+*Ringworm*

+*Normal Skin*

+📷 Best Results: For accurate predictions, please upload a clear image of the affected skin area only rather than a full-body or unrelated photo.

+❌ Images outside these categories may lead to incorrect predictions.